 - Through respiratory droplets produced when an infected person coughs or sneeze.
-These droplets can land in the mouths or noses of people who are nearby or possibly be inhaled into the lungs.
+These droplets can land in the mouths, noses or eyes of people who are nearby or possibly be inhaled into the lungs.

 Spread from contact with infected surfaces or objects

 It may be possible that a person can get COVID-19 by touching a surface or object that has the virus on it and then touching their own mouth, nose, or possibly their eyes, but this is not thought to be the main way the virus spreads.

 Can someone spread the virus without being sick?